-Establish and strengthen collaboration among community sectors and county entities to support the efforts of community coalitions to prevent and reduce substance use/misuse among youth.
+Establish and strengthen collaboration among community sectors and county entities to support the efforts of community coalitions to prevent and reduce substance use/misuse among youth and/or improve mental health awareness and suicide prevention awareness.

 youth is defined as individuals 25 and younger because of our partnerships with local colleges/universities.